lkilcommons/geospacepy-lite/docs/source/rotations.rst

 mathematically (https://en.wikipedia.org/wiki/Rotation_matrix#Ambiguities)

 This module aims to emulate the convention used in the Vallado textbook:

-    * Rotations are of the coordinate system "beneath" the vector
+* Rotations are of the coordinate system "underneath" the vector (vector stays fixed, axes move)
-    * Rotation matrices ( M ) are to be "pre-multiplied" ( Mv ) by column vectors (v)
+* Rotation matrices ( M ) are of the "pre-multiplication" type ( Mv, with v a column vector )

 API
 ---